Do Large Language Models Align with Core Mental Health Counseling Competencies?: RQ 1: Can LLMs pass the NCMHCE

 \subsection{Zero-shot LLMs can pass the NCMHCE}

 We found that frontier LLMs (in September 2024) with zero-shot prompting are able to perform on NCMHCE at a level which exceeds the pass threshold of \(63\%\) accuracy as defined above.
-These passing models are primarily larger in size (5 out of 6 models have more than 70B paramaters) and are all instruction-tuned (whether on a general instruction fine-tuning dataset or one specific to the biomedical domain).
+These passing models are primarily larger in size (5 out of 6 models have more than 70B parameters) and are all instruction-tuned (whether on a general instruction fine-tuning dataset or one specific to the biomedical domain).
 Not surprisingly, gpt4o is the best performing model among all the tested models, achieving a zero-shot accuracy of 0.78.
-However, it is also notable the best open-source model (Llama3-70B-it) only performed slightly worse (8.8\% reduction in zero-shot accuracy) than gpt4o, despite being significantly smaller in parameter size.
+However, it is also notable that the best open-source model (Llama3-70B-it) only performed slightly worse (8.8\% reduction in zero-shot accuracy) than gpt4o, despite being significantly smaller in parameter size.
 We also note that while there is a large gap in performance between the smallest and largest version of instruction-tuned Llama2 (0.432 vs 0.616, 42.6\% gain), that gap has substantially decreased between Llama3-8B-it and Llama3-70B-it (0.622 vs 0.717, 15.3\% gain).
-This indicates significant improvements in model architecture and curation of pre-training and post-training data of Llama3 over Llama2, and suggests that current and future smaller-scale models are becoming increasingly viable for mental health counseling tasks while maintaining a lower computational footprint.
+This suggests significant improvements in Llama3's model architecture and data curation processes compared to Llama2, and that current and future smaller-scale models are becoming increasingly viable for mental health counseling tasks while maintaining a lower computational footprint.
 On the flipside, performance trends on the CounselingBench also imply that performance gains from scaling up model sizes will diminish, or even disappear despite future advancements in model architecture, training data curation and procedure.
 This matches with observations from \citet{anwar2024foundational}, \citet{mckenzie2023inverse} and \citet{zhou2024larger} on the potential limits of LLM scaling laws.
 Finally, we note that while the performance of frontier LLMs exceed that of the minimum passing level, it remains substantially lower than that expert-level human performance, which we set at 90\% based on expert-level human scores on biomedical QA benchmarks such as MedMCQA and MedQA \cite{lievin2024can}